Skip to main content

 Next, we looked into metrics specific to customer service agents to see if more engaged employees provide higher quality customer service.
 No surprise here: highly performing employees are more engaged.

-Top-performing customer reps not only had higher engagement scores but also had quicker ticket response rates and higher customer satisfaction scores than their lowly engaged colleagues.
+Top-performing customer reps had higher engagement scores, quicker ticket response rates, and higher customer satisfaction scores than their lowly engaged colleagues.

 Table 2.
 Profile of top-performing customer representatives compared to bottom performers.